srajma/xatra/GUI_README.md

 Features
 - [x] Visual ways to draw Paths, picking locations for Texts and Points.
-  - [x] Amazing, well done.
+  - [ ] Amazing, well done.
 Just one thing: show some visual cues on the map when picking points or drawing paths and polygons; like actually show the path or polygon being drawn.
+    - [ ] No, this has not been implemented---idk if you've tried to do something and failed, or what.
+Again, you can use the browser using the Dev Tools extension to test your changes for yourself.
-  - [x] Also allow a user to undo the last point by pressing backspace.
+  - [ ] Also allow a user to undo the last point by pressing backspace.
+    - [ ] Nope this hasn't been implemented either
-  - [x] Also allow a user to draw a path "freehand" by pressing spacebar (or maybe some other key---you pick whatever makes sense, like what's in line with tools like photoshop?) once, then holding and dragging.
+  - [ ] Also allow a user to draw a path "freehand" by pressing spacebar (or maybe some other key---you pick whatever makes sense, like what's in line with tools like photoshop?) once, then holding and dragging.
 Press spacebar again to get out of freehand mode.
+    - [ ] Nor this.
-  - [x] Display these tips (backspace, freehand mode)
+  - [ ] Display these tips (backspace, freehand mode)
+    - [ ] Nor this.
   - [x] One problem is that the user may forget to un-click the picker and leave it on while picking other co-ordinates.
 To avoid this, only one picker should be turned on at a time: clicking another picker should turn off all the other ones (and show this visually too).
   - [x] Oh, and for Path the co-ordinates should not be pre-filled with [[28.6, 77.2], [19.0, 72.8]] like they are now: it should start out blank, like polygon does.
 - [x] Better Territory setting interface---right now it just lets you pick one individual GADM for a flag, rather than any complex territory.
 Instead, we should have a fancier system: where you can compose the territory with the | and - operations (so you have buttons "add" and "subtract" which let you define a new step of the operation); in each component you can select `gadm`, Predefined territory or `polygon`.